A Closer Look at Windows Kernel Threats

 - Gaining very high-privileged access to system resources

 - Hiding malicious activity on devices and making detection and response activities more difficult

-- Protecting malicious artefacts from normal system filtering processes
+- Protecting malicious artifacts from normal system filtering processes

 - Executing stealth operations that can bypass detection for extended periods